Static site hosting with Cloudfront and S3

 - Custom SSL Certificate - Your cert should appear here automatically if you use the form input field.

-Observe that Cloudfront is as of writing unable to handle sub-directory indexes, unless you enter your S3 address as I do here.
+Cloudfront is as of writing unable to handle sub-directory indexes, unless you enter your S3 address as I do here.
 If you use the AWS provided "REST" endpoint of your S3 bucket, that AWS provides you in their dropdown list, you must create a lambda trigger function as described here.

 Step 5: Point your domain to Cloudfront